nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a member while all members are being shown

-    1. Prerequisites: List all members using the `list` command.
+    1. Prerequisites: List all members using the `list_members` command.
 Multiple members in the list.

     2. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.